iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > Whose bright idea was it to remove the statistics section (daily number changes etc.) from the app, and not adding a link to where the information can be found?<br> :date: __2020-10-05 18:42:45__

-> It took a while to download and install.
-However when you first open the app it says "tracing not active " this suggests the app is not running in the background.
-Working great now.<br> :date: __2020-10-02 21:30:20__

 #### 2-star reviews